StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 Look at the colors:

-- The column starting with 71, shown in white, would be all our Ghidra offsets.
+- The column starting with 71, **shown in white**, would be all our Ghidra offsets.

 - The rest of the columns and colors would represent our instruction.

 **In order to make our mod, we need to know the Ghidra offset or address.**

 At first, we don't know it, **that's why we will use Cheat Engine + GDB and some scripts made in Python to find out this offset/address**.

+Otherwise, if we knew it directly, we wouldn't be using Cheat Engine + GDB and we would only use Ghidra.

 # Finding CE Values